BolajiAyodeji/awesome-jamstack/README.md

 * [Stackbit](https://www.stackbit.com/) - Create a CMS-connected JAMstack site deployed to Netlify in minutes.
 * [JAMstackThemes.dev](https://jamstackthemes.dev/) - A list of themes for JAMstack sites for most popular static site generators.
 * [JAMstack CMS](https://github.com/jamstack-cms/jamstack-cms) - JAMstack CMS gives you the ability to deploy a full stack serverless website in just a few minutes.
+* [Commerce Layer](https://commercelayer.io) - Headless commerce platform and order management system that lets you add global shopping capabilities to any website, mobile app, chatbot, or IoT device, with ease.

 ## Articles
  * [Introducing JAMstack: The Modern Web Architecture](https://www.bolajiayodeji.com/introducing-jamstack-the-modern-web-architecture/)